Stasmo/instratus-sigicom-sync/README.md

 Sigicom Sync
 ===

-This lambda function pulls data from Sigicom API and pushes it to a FTP server as a CSV.
+This lambda function searches for data from Sigicom API and pushes it to a FTP server as a CSV.
+The lambda creates a search in the Sigicom API, waits for the search to complete, then pulls the data.
+It creates a local CSV file with all the data in it, then pushes to the file to the FTP server.

 # Environment Variables